Lyster-01/phase1-project/README.md

  ## AIRCRAFT RISK EVALUATION

  ## OVERVIEW
-our company is expanding in to new industries to diversify its portfolio.
-Specifically, they are interested in purchasing and operating airplanes for commercial and private enterprise  which will be a key step in our growth strategy.
+Our company is expanding in to new industries to diversify its portfolio.
+The company is interested in purchasing and operating airplanes for commercial and private enterprise  which will be a key step in our growth strategy.
 To align this expansion with our strategic goals, we will rely on data-driven insights to inform our decisions.
-A thorough risk assessment will be carried out using aviation accident data spanning from 1993 to 2023.
+A thorough risk assessment will conducted using aviation accident data spanning from 1993 to 2023.
 The analysis aims to identify aircraft models and makes with a higher likelihood of severe accidents or operational failures, determine locations that pose higher risks for aircraft operations, assess the optimal number of engines required for stable and safe flights and analyze the Total fatal injuries by the purpose of flight.

 ## BUSINESS QUESTIONS
   1. Which flight operations have the highest risk of fatal injuries?